Rancho Boga: History

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Boga was filed with the Public Land Commission in 1852, and the grant was patented to Thomas O. Larkin in 1865.
+A second claim was filed by Leonace Hoover, as administrator, but was rejected.

 Larkin failed in an effort to have it located in the mining regions.
 Rancho Boga, on the Feather River, was thought to be so rich in gold that Larkin eventually offered it on the London market for $1 million.
 In 1873, a conflict between the north boundary of Rancho Boga and the south boundary of the 1846 Rancho Fernandez grant went to the US Supreme Court.